 Over many years at the shelter in Vietnam, I have been asked why I am there by almost every visitor and volunteer.
 I think now I know the answer.
 I know why I fight so hard there and I know why I have dug in against all odds.
 I have seen the depth of ignorance of my family and the country I come from close up in a way I never had to before because I escaped this country so long ago.
 People always ask you as an expat what you are running from while living abroad and I can say for sure now that I’m running from my family.
 These people are batshit.
 But in the process of trying to settle my family’s affairs, I understand that Vietnam and animal rights aren’t a choice for me and no matter how much bitching I do, there is some kind of purpose to me being there that is dangerously addictive.

-The experiences I have had over the 8 years in Hoi An have not all been great by any means and I spend most of my time in Vietnam wishing I could walk into the sea and stay there.
+The experiences I have had over the 8 years in Hoi An have not all been great by any stretch of the imagination and I spend most of my time in Vietnam wishing I could walk into the sea and stay there.
 I started running marathons there solely to have long periods of time without answering my phone for the rescue.
 Running a rescue has not been the kittens and beaches lifestyle one imagines it is.
 My parents, on the other hand, came to Vietnam in 1971 as newlyweds.
 It was my father’s third time there after 2 tours as a Marine officer before being shot in Quang Tri province in 1966.
 They came to Saigon as part of a life of galivanting around and taking what was never theirs to begin with, something Americans are prone to do.
 They came working for a government that was fighting a war we did not need to be a part of, one which was the cause of immense suffering for the Vietnamese people.
-But they went to embassy parties and fashion shows.
+They went to embassy parties and fashion shows.
 They took holiday weekends to Dalat to stay in the Palace Hotel and took tours to the Montagnard villages in the highlands with other expats who needed pictures next to dirty children and mothers in embroidered traditional clothing.
 They had trips to Nepal and Hong Kong and took shopping weekends to Singapore.
 Every picture of my mother in Vietnam makes her look like a Vogue model.
-She is shocking incapable of breaking a sweat.
+She is shockingly incapable of breaking a sweat.
 Every picture of me looks like I have shit in my hair, rips in my shirt, and not a spot on my clothes dry from sweat.
 We live drastically different lives in Vietnam and I am grateful for that.
 I am no princess, and Vietnam for me is not a playground, but a home which I miss very much even if it spends most of its time trying to kill me slowly from exhaustion and dehydration.

-Vietnam is my home and I am ready to get back, but this work here is probably a month from being finished before even putting the house on the market, and then getting into Vietnam may not even be possible.
+Vietnam is my home and I am ready to get back, but this work here is probably 2 months from being finished before even putting the house on the market, and then getting into Vietnam may not even be possible.
 The animals there are my whole life, my real family that I will fight for until death do us part.
 I miss them every second of every day, but right now, I am just my parent’s child doing what kids have to do when their parents get old.
 I cannot be everything for everyone all the time.
 I will come home as soon as I can and will get continue to be involved in the progress of the organization as time allows, but hopefully the new generation of directors and managers can take over somewhat where I am leaving off to give me space to have a career which provides some kind of sustainable lifestyle and financial security that I have sacrificed to run this organization over the past 7 years.